Wildlife

 Brown Vinesnake, Oxybelis aeneus.
 Photo: tsssss, iNaturalist, CC0.

 Primarily diurnal and an excellent climber.
 Feeds mainly on lizards, with frogs, fish, and insects also taken.
-Watch it from a distance and let it move on.

 Key detailWhat to look for